Body Image & Self Esteem: Energizing Your LifeBy Jenny Craig

 - A positive thing I witnessed...

-Completing three sentences a day will help you have more optimistic feelings about your body image and self esteem and will help you get rid of any negative thoughts.
+Completing three sentences a day will help you have more optimistic feelings about your body image and self-esteem and will help you get rid of any negative thoughts.
 Remember, it's okay to ask for help.
-Many people struggle with body image issues, so you are not alone.
 The most important thing is that you are happy and healthy!